Prospect, Corlough: History

 The 1652 Commonwealth Survey spells the townland as Ranmore and lists the proprietor as Lieutenant-Colonel Tristram Beresford with the tenants as William Chambers & others.
 A grant dated 3 November 1666 was made by King Charles II of England to aforesaid Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Renmoor.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Renmoor were included in the creation of a new Manor of Beresford.
 Beresford then leased the land to John Graham.
 On 13 March 1706 Marcus Beresford, 1st Earl of Tyrone leased the land of Renmore to Robert Saunders (Irish lawyer), one of the founders of the village of Swanlinbar, for a term of 99 years.
 Saunders' son Morley later sold his leasehold interest to Colonel John Enery of Bawnboy.
-Deeds, tenant lists etc. relating to Prospect from 1650 onwards are available at- by searching for 'Derryvella'.
+Deeds, tenant lists etc. relating to Prospect from 1650 onwards are available at- Advanced Search | The National Archives of Ireland by searching for 'Derryvella'.

 In the Hearth Money Rolls compiled on 29 September 1663 there were seven taxpayers in Gartetoill- Thomas Magawran of Gartetoill, John Graham of the same, Tirlagh McKelagher of the same, Hugh McBrien of the same, Owen McKelacher of the same, Edmond O Helicke of the same and Hugh McGawran of the same.

 The 1690 list of outlawed Irish Jacobites in County Cavan includes John Graham and Thomas Graham of Gortatole, gents.
 John Graham was probably the man named in the Hearth Money Rolls above or his son.

 The will of Philip Fitzpatrick of Gratetowel is dated 30 July 1735.

 The 1790 Cavan Carvaghs list spells the name as Rynmore.

 A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps, depicts the townland as Prospect, with a sub-division to the south named Rinn Wood (a remnant from the original name of the townland- Renmore).

 The Tithe Applotment Books for 1827 list seventeen tithepayers in the townland.

 The 1836 Ordnance survey Namebooks state- The townland is bounded on the south side by a large lake.
 There is plenty of limestone on the land which is burned & used for manure.

 In the 19th century the landlord was Lord John Beresford, the Protestant Archbishop of Armagh.
 The muddled land history of the area prior to this is described in the 1838 Exchequer case, "Attorney General of Ireland v The Lord Primate".

 The Prospect Valuation Office Field books are available for September 1839.

 Griffith's Valuation of 1857 lists seven landholders in the townland.

 There is a poem composed by Philip King of Prospect on the death of his sister Máire Nic Conraoi, entitled Máire Dheas Nic Conraoi (viewable online at JSTOR).